yairEO/photobox/README.md

 *    Uses event-delegation on all thumbnails clicks (obviously...)
 *    Uses HTML5 History to update location with the currently viewed image
 *    The only image is a pre-loader animation for old IE. For the rest, no images at all!
-*    Browsers support: IE8+ (graceful degradation), Modren browsers
+*    Browsers support: IE8+ (graceful degradation), Modern browsers

 ## Functionality
 *    Images/videos can be zoomed in and out with mousewheel and navigated using mousemove to move around
-*    Bottom row of thumbnails, navigated by mouse movment, can be resized using the mousewheel
+*    Bottom row of thumbnails, navigated by mouse movement, can be resized using the mousewheel
 *    Shows the image's 'alt' or 'title' attribute text at the bottom
 *    Indicate the index of the current viewed image in relation to the total, like so: (36/100)
 *    Touch-friendly swipe left/right to change image.
 Swipe up/down to toggle the thumbnails stripe
 *    Supports looping after first and last images
 *    Auto-playing of images at a set interval (see "time" in Settings)
 *    Supports keyboard keys for navigation and closing the gallery view
-*    In case there was an error loading an image, a message is showen, which can be configured via CSS
+*    In case there was an error loading an image, a message is shown, which can be configured via CSS

 ## Basic use-case example:
     <div id='gallery'>